 Each wave the SF-36 instrument is included within the Self-Completion Questionnaire.
 The SF-36 Health Survey is an internationally recognised diagnostic tool for assessing functional health status and well-being.
 It comprises 36 items which provide multi-item scales measuring each of eight distinct health concepts.
 Following the scoring rules outlined in Ware et al. (2000), each of these eight scales has been transformed into a 0-100 index.
-The individual scores for each of these indices have been provided as derived variables in the data set.
-In addition, the SF-6D health state classification has also been derived from the SF-36 (as outlined in Brazier, Roberts and Deverill, 2002).
+The individual scores for each of these indices have been provided as derived variables in the dataset.
+In addition, the SF-6D health state classification has also been derived from the SF-36 (as outlined in Brazier, Roberts and Deverill, 2002) along with a version using Australian weights (Norman et al, 2014).